 - Desire to provide excellent client service

-You’ll also need to meet the entry requirements by having a minimum of 3 A Levels totalling 128 UCAS points (A, B, B) in addition to 5 GCSEs or equivalent qualifications, including English and maths.
+Our entry requirements are a minimum of three A Levels totalling 128 UCAS points (A, B, B) in addition to 5 GCSEs or equivalent qualifications, including English and maths.

 What is it like to work at Lewis Silkin?

-From the moment you join us, you will be actively involved in Lewis Silkin life.
-Not only will you be given interesting, challenging, and varied work, you will also be getting hands-on training, a chance to work with some of our big-name clients, and most importantly, made to feel a key member of the team.
+From the moment our people join us, they will be actively involved in Lewis Silkin life.
+We offer interesting, challenging, and varied work, as well as hands-on training and a chance to work with some of our big-name clients.

-We have an active corporate social responsibility committee and a broad range of employee networks for you to get involved in.
-We also have regular social events, which are great opportunities for you to make new friends and get to know your team.
+We have an active corporate social responsibility committee and a broad range of employee networks.
+We also have regular social events, which are great opportunities to make new friends and get to know the team.